Kameleoon/cloudflare-worker-starter-kit/README.md

 > Template to run Kameleoon Experimentation and Feature Flags on [Cloudflare Workers](https://workers.cloudflare.com).

-This Kameleoon Template for Cloudflare Workers uses and extends our [Kameleoon JS SDK](https://developers.kameleoon.com/javascript-sdk.html) to provide experimentation and feature flagging on the edge.
-Without this template, the JS SDK cannot be used with Cloudflare.
-For more information on how to run Feature Flags and Experiments with our platform follow the steps outlined in our documentation [here](https://developers.kameleoon.com/javascript-sdk.html).
+This Kameleoon Template for Cloudflare Workers uses and extends our [Kameleoon NodeJS SDK](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/nodejs-sdk) to provide experimentation and feature flagging on the edge.
+Without this template, the NodeJS SDK cannot be used with Cloudflare.
+For more information on how to run Feature Flags and Experiments with our platform follow the steps outlined in our documentation [here](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/nodejs-sdk).

 ### Configuration Data File

-The `configDataFile` is a JSON representation of feature flags and experiments.
+The `externalClientConfiguration` is a JSON representation of feature flags and experiments.
 It contains all the data needed to deliver and track your flag deliveries and experiments.
-Template uses Cloudflare cache API to provide caching for `configDataFile` with custom `ttl`.
+Template uses Cloudflare cache API to provide caching for `externalClientConfiguration` with custom `ttl`.

 ## How to use